 Introduction

-Clinical metrology instruments (CMIs) are a sequence of questions which are scored based on owners’ observations regarding their pets’ health status.
+Clinical metrology instruments (CMIs), also called owner reported outcome measures (OROMs), are a sequence of questions which are scored based on owners’ observations regarding their pets’ health status.
 The cumulative score provides the clinician with information on limb function, pain, and their quality of life.
-Repeated use can be used to monitor disease progression and assess response to medical/surgical interventions.1-3 Whilst the gold standard method of quantitating canine limb function is kinetic and kinematic gait analysis,4-6 use of validated CMIs is cost-effective, reliable, less time-consuming and does not require specialised equipment.
+Repeated use can be used to monitor disease progression and assess response to medical/surgical interventions.1-3 Whilst kinetic and kinematic gait analysis are considered by many as the gold standard of quantitating canine limb function,4-6 use of validated CMIs is cost-effective, reliable, less time-consuming and does not require specialised equipment.
+In addition, CMIs aim to capture the overall clinical picture as perceived by the observer and can be used for cases that present with single or multi-limb lameness.
+On the contrary, objective gait analysis is best used for assessment of single-limb lameness as symmetry index values may be unreliable when both of the thoracic or pelvic limbs of a dog are abnormal.7

-Several CMIs have been reported for evaluation of canine osteoarthritis, 1, 3, 7-11 with the Liverpool Osteoarthritis in Dogs (LOAD) and the Canine Brief Pain Inventory (CBPI) questionnaires being amongst the most frequently used.
-These CMIs have only been validated for contemporaneous use.10, 12 For retrospective studies, contemporaneous CMI data may not be available so retrospective collection of CMI data may provide a solution to complete missing data sets.
-In such a scenario, owners would be asked to complete a CMI recalling their dog’s preintervention status.
-CMIs have been used to retrospectively complete preoperative data sets for total hip replacement (THR), total elbow replacement, cruciate disease and surgical correction of angular limb deformity in dogs.13-17 A study using this methodology may be susceptible to recall and/or anchoring and adjustment bias.18 Recall bias is a particular concern in studies where data is collected retrospectively and is defined as a systematic error in the accuracy or completeness of the recollections by a study participant regarding events or experiences from the past.19,20 This bias could lead to either overestimation or underestimation of the pre-intervention status.21-27 In comparable human research, questionnaires that were completed retrospectively by patients following lumbar spinal or total joint replacement surgery, showed that patients overestimate their preoperative status.
-21, 22 Overestimation of preoperative status could inaccurately improve intervention success rates and reduce the accuracy and even the validity of the conclusions made.21,23 The susceptibility of the LOAD and CBPI CMIs to recall bias is unknown.
+Several CMIs have been reported for evaluation of canine osteoarthritis,1,3,8-12 with the Liverpool Osteoarthritis in Dogs (LOAD) and the Canine Brief Pain Inventory (CBPI) questionnaires being amongst the most frequently used.
+Although the CBPI is a validated CMI, a study has shown that its two-factor structure is not ideally suited to measure owner-perceived pain related to osteoarthritis.13 Both the aforementioned CMIs have only been validated for contemporaneous use.11, 14 For retrospective studies, contemporaneous CMI data may not be available so retrospective collection of CMI data may provide a solution to complete missing data sets.
+In such a scenario, owners would be asked to complete a CMI recalling their dog’s pre-intervention status.
+CMIs have been used to retrospectively complete preoperative data sets for total hip replacement (THR), total elbow replacement, cruciate disease and surgical correction of angular limb deformity in dogs.15-19 A study using this methodology may be susceptible to recall bias.20 Recall bias is a particular concern in studies where data is collected retrospectively and is defined as a systematic error in the accuracy or completeness of the recollections by a study participant regarding events or experiences from the past.21, 22 This bias could lead to either overestimation or underestimation of the pre-intervention status.23-25, 27-30 In comparable human research, questionnaires that were completed retrospectively by patients following lumbar spinal or total joint replacement surgery, showed that patients overestimate their preoperative status.
+23, 24 Overestimation of preoperative status could inaccurately improve intervention success rates and reduce the accuracy and even the validity of the conclusions made.23, 25 The susceptibility of the LOAD and CBPI CMIs to recall bias is unknown.
 Therefore, the primary objective of this study was to determine if owners can accurately recall their dog’s pre-treatment status using the LOAD and CBPI questionnaires at predefined time points following their first consultation.
 A secondary objective of the study was to identify factors impacting owners’ recollection of their dogs’ pre-treatment status.
 We hypothesised that the agreement between the actual and recalled pre-treatment scores would be poor, based on previous human data.

 Materials and Methods